MadhushreeKumari18/MadhushreeKumari18/README.md

 Software Engineer with 8.7 years of experience in the design and development of large scale Distributed Systems.

+- Currently pursuing my Masters in Computer Science from Georgia Institute of Technology
-- 💻 I’m currently working as a full stack developer in an MNC.
+- 💻 Parallely working as a full stack developer in an MNC.
 - 💡 I love to read non fictional books in my free time.

 ### 🛠 &nbsp;Tech Stack